IBM-Cloud/docs/services/mobilepush/t_push_provider_android.md

 ---

 copyright:
  years: 2015, 2016

 ---

 {:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen:.screen}
+{:codeblock:.codeblock}

 # Configuring credentials for FCM
 {: #create-push-enable-gcm}
-Last updated: 17 October 2016
+Last updated: 12 December 2016
 {: .last-updated}

-Firebase Cloud Messaging (FCM) is the gateway used to deliver push notifications to Android devices, Google Chrome and Mozilla web browsers.
-FCM has replaced Google Cloud Messaging (GCM).
-You need to get your FCM credentials, and then set up the {{site.data.keyword.mobilepushshort}} service on the dashboard.
+Firebase Cloud Messaging (FCM) is the gateway used to deliver push notifications to Android devices and Google Chrome.
+FCM is the new version of Google Cloud Messaging (GCM).
+To set up the {{site.data.keyword.mobilepushshort}} service on the dashboard, you need to get your FCM credentials.
 Ensure that you use FCM configurations for new apps.
-Existing apps can continue to function with the GCM configurations.
+Existing apps would continue to function with GCM configurations.

 ##Getting Your Sender ID and API key
 {: #android-senderid-apikey}